-Complain about a government employee or councillor
+Complain about a government official, councillor or police officer

 There are various independent complaint agencies in Queensland and across Australia that will listen to and investigate your complaint about government departments and local governments.